kubicle/rubigolo/README.md

 ## April 2015 News
 This project is still moving, on and off, depending how much time I can spend on it.

-* JavaScript: I diverted quite a bit of effort into "babyruby2js" (same repo).
+* JavaScript: I diverted quite a bit of effort into [babyruby2js](http://rawgit.com/kubicle/babyruby2js).
 The result is now nearly working.
 At this point the JS code does exactly what the ruby code does - for the core of the game, since the UI in JS will bring a new load of fun here.
 It is time to say goodbye (or at least "see you later") to Ruby.
 The unit tests are now passing in JS (or failing at the same place the ruby ones are failing).
 The speed increased by a factor 2 to 10, depending on the test.
 * AI did not evolve at this point.
 Hopes are much lower than before but I did not give up yet and will not, at least until next time I manage to get another chunk of efforts at it.
 * Gave up the "more than 2 players" option.
 This made the code more complex and does not seem to make sense because the rules would have to be different for a balance/strategy to be possible and interesting.
 * No progress on the UI yet.
 Javascript is the way to go.